 n8n doesn't restrict the amount of data each node can fetch and process.
 While this gives you freedom, it can lead to errors when workflow executions require more memory than available.
 This page explains how to identify and avoid these errors.

 Identifying out of memory situations#

 Error messages including Problem running workflow, Connection Lost, or 503 Service Temporarily Unavailable suggest that an n8n instance has become unavailable.
-The execution list shows an Unknown status for the executions.

 Such problems occur when a workflow execution requires more memory than available to an n8n instance.
 Factors increasing the memory usage for a workflow execution include:

 - Amount of JSON data.

 - Size of binary data.